-While it's not a legal requirement for cats, it's highly recommended as it is the quickest way for a vet or rescue to find the owner when a pet is handed in.
+While it's not a legal requirement for cats, it's highly recommended as it is the quickest way for a vet or rescue to find the owner when a pet's handed in.

 'If your pet is missing, ring Petlog who register your pet's microchip,' says Tom.
 'Make sure they have the right details, especially if you've changed phone number or address since owning your pet.'

 Contact your pet insurance provider, as they may help with costs to find your pet.
-For example, LV= will reimburse you the advertising costs if you try and get your pet back when it goes missing or is stolen, and may also help fund a reward.
+For example, LV= will reimburse you advertising costs if you're looking for your missing pet, and may also help fund a reward.

 'This is something I would urge owners to do beforehand,' says Tom.
 'Insure your pet with a company that offers advertising and reward cover, so you're prepared should the worst happen.'

-It's better to share the post created by the pet tracing service, rather than just create your own, to maximise the number of people who see it.
+It's better to share the post created by the pet tracing service, rather than relying on your own, to maximise the number of people who see it.

-'An appeal on your own Facebook may only reach friends,' explains Jayne.
+'An appeal on your own Facebook may only reach friends,' says Jayne.
 'It will understandably be highly emotional and may not contain the information people need.